-Steve Baker MP was appointed Parliamentary Under Secretary of State at the Department for Exiting the European Union in June 2017.
-Since being elected in 2010, he has served as the Conservative Member of Parliament for Wycombe.
+Steve Baker was Parliamentary Under Secretary of State at the Department for Exiting the European Union from June 2017 to 9 July 2018.

 Steve was educated at Poltair School and St Austell Sixth Form College, followed by the University of Southampton, where he gained a Bachelor of Engineering in Aerospace Engineering.
 He later studied at St Cross College, Oxford University, where he earned a Master of Science degree in Computation.